Photography can be that soft light that modestly helps us to change things.

 Creating and communicating means being an active part of the society to which one belongs.

-For two years, at the Catarroja City Council Social Welfare Service (Valencia), we have displayed an innovate program financed by the Generalitat Valenciana and the European Social Fund.
-With the objective of developing integrated itineraries for the socio-labor insertion of people in a situations or risk of social exclusion, people who don’t have the socioeconomic resources to access certain services and relationship, with presence in the municipal social services.
+At the Catarroja City Council Social Welfare Service (Valencia), we have displayed an innovative program financed by the Generalitat Valenciana and the European Social Fund for two years.
+With the objective of developing integrated itineraries for the socio-labor insertion of people in a situation or risk of social exclusion, people who don’t have the socioeconomic resources to access certain services and relationships, with presence in the municipal social services.
 The Pont Program (Bridge in Valencian) bases its strategy on art and social networks.

 CONTEXT

-In the middle os the 20th century, photographer Jo Spence realized that photography could be placed in an educational context.
-It was she who left a rich legacy of ideas and creative paths for exploration.
+In the middle of the 20th century, photographer Jo Spence realized that photography could be placed in an educational context.
+She left a rich legacy of ideas and creative paths for exploration.
 Many of us are professionals who investigate and create projects based on this idea.

-Photography places people in reality, allows them to capture their fragment of life, their present and to have an accessible resource to express, communicate, show and expose their human, sensitive and aesthetic concerns, with total autonomy.
+Photography places people in reality, allowing them to capture their fragment of life and present and to have an accessible resource to express, communicate, show and expose their human, sensitive and aesthetic concerns with total autonomy.

-Today more than ever we communicate with images.
+Today, more than ever, we communicate with images.
 Social networks establish this new form of communication.
 We read less and watch more.
 That’s why expressing oneself through images is a path to literacy, as was learning to operate a computer and surf the net at the time.
-Visual language is already essential in learning; it’s a fundamental element in the conception of the world and in the construction of personal identity.
+Visual language is already essential in learning; it’s a fundamental element in the conception of the world and the construction of personal identity.

-Photography is the perfect tool to express what is outside from within, a key instrument for promoting creativity and the inclusion of people belonging to excluded groups.
+Photography is the perfect tool to express what is outside from within, a key instrument for promoting creativity and including people from excluded groups.
 Since it communicates and makes visible realities that most of us don’t see.

-Creation of artistic projects generates experiences that strengthen the participants, facilitates new links that help destigmatization, social integration and empowerment.
+The creation of artistic projects generates experiences that strengthen the participants and facilitates new links that help destigmatization, social integration and empowerment.

 THE PEOPLE

-Out of curiosity or personal interest, on a Tuesday afternoon, the group attended the first training session.
+On a Tuesday afternoon, the group attended the first training session out of curiosity or personal interest.
 There was no prior knowledge of photographic technique, nor access to photographic language.
 The motivation was simple: share the time in something creative.
 There was no need, no limits.
-Yes, there was trust because the program has professionals who care for and bond with the participating people, because only from the bond and emotion does change occur.
+Yes, there was trust because the program has professionals who care for and bond with the participating people.
+After all, only from the bond and emotion does change occur.

 The starting point was a workshop dedicated to the photographic gaze, where the recognition of one’s gaze was worked on, and based on contemporary art photographic projects.
 Be aware that everyone is capable of creating images that express their reality, a unique story that allows a space in the world and reaffirms identity.

-Reflecting on who I am and what moves me in the world implies a personal commitment, an own discovery and an intention.
+Reflecting on who I am and what moves me in the world implies a personal commitment, discovery and intention.

 Therefore, the second step was to attend and direct attention to our own privacy, to the world we live in and what matters to us.
 In this way the first ideas for their own photographic project was created.